AndersLindh1/DailyActivitiesOrganizer/README.md

 # DailyActivitiesOrganizer
 Hopefully a system to help me get daily activities done Python command line interface

+Below is handled in the Wiki part of github from now on

 Ideas:
 one block is an activity i.e. reading, training, learning, clean the desk 5 min and so on randomly showing the blocks?